 How to Apply

-Applicants may apply by completing the following:
+Applicants may apply by submitting the following:

-University of Puget Sound
+2. A copy of a University of Puget Sound transcript

 3. A written statement of 500-1000 words outlining the professional significance of language study for the applicant.